havared/azure-voice-live-agent/README.md

 Contains `VoiceLiveSessionManager` -- the core class that manages a single voice session.
 One instance is created per client WebSocket connection.
 It is single-use and follows this lifecycle:

-1. **Acquire credentials** -- builds an `AzureKeyCredential` from the API key and mints a Foundry agent access token using the service principal.
+1. **Acquire credentials** -- builds an `AzureKeyCredential` from the API key (for the Voice Live connection) and uses the service principal credentials from `.env` to programmatically mint a Foundry agent access token via `ClientSecretCredential`.
+No interactive login or `az login` is involved.
 2. **Connect** -- opens an async WebSocket to Azure Voice Live, passing agent ID, project name, and access token as query parameters.
 3. **Configure session** -- sends a `session.update` event with the custom neural voice, PCM16 audio format, server VAD, echo cancellation, and deep noise suppression.
 4. **Relay loops** -- two concurrent `asyncio` tasks run until either side disconnects: